weberjacob/JavaScript30/readme.md

 My walk through of the course over the next 30 days or so.

-Check out the full course from Wes Bos at [https://JavaScript30.com](https://JavaScript30.com)
+Check out the full course from Wes Bos at [https://JavaScript30.com](https://JavaScript30.com) or on GitHub at [https://github.com/wesbos/JavaScript30](https://github.com/wesbos/JavaScript30)